Lazerbeak12345/chaml/README.md

 - The Chameleon Programming Language Standard
   - Table of Contents
   - Variables
+  - Functions
+    - Defining functions
+      - No args
+      - No args One line
+      - One Arg
+      - One arg One Line
+      - Multi-arg
+      - Multi-arg One line
   - File extention
   - Development tools
   - Core features